 We’re using the material of the shafts to categorize the arrows.
-So, in this review, you’ll find our top picks from carbon, aluminum, fiberglass and wooden arrows for both hunting and target archery purpose.
+So, in this review, you’ll find our top picks from carbon, aluminum, fiberglass and wooden arrows for both hunting and target archery purposes.

 - Carbon arrows are the most popular type of arrows in today’s Archery World.